How to Grow Carrots in Containers

-Carrots prefer a looser, lighter soil with perlite mixed in.
+Carrots prefer a looser, lighter soil with some perlite mixed in.
 This makes it easier for the roots to grow long and straight down.

 Type of Container

-Carrots will be happy growing in any container that is more than 12″ deep.
-I recommend 18″or 24″ for lots of “leg room”.
-A raised bed is fine too.
+All varieties of carrots will be happy growing in any container that is more than 12″ deep.
+I recommend 18″or 24″deep and a raised bed is great too.

-Those options offer plenty of room because you will likely be harvesting early (before they get to the size stated on the package) and getting delicious sweet “young” carrots.
+These methods offer plenty of room for them to grow because you will likely be harvesting early anyway and getting delicious sweet young carrots.

-Carrots are 60 to 75 days to harvest depending on variety and mature size.
-They prefer the cooler weather of spring and early fall.
+Carrots are usually 60 to 75 days to harvest depending on variety.
+They prefer the cooler weather of spring and early fall to be planted.

-You can plant successive crops every couple of weeks in the spring and early summer.
-If you have the space use a few containers and then you’ll get a longer harvest lasting into fall.
+You can plant successive crops every couple of weeks in the spring and late summer as long as you have enough time before things freeze.

-Carrot seeds are teeny-teeny-teeny and very hard to manage.
+Carrot seeds are very teeny-teeny and hard to manage.
 Once sprinkled on the soil they can be hard to see so it becomes difficult to know when you’ve planted the right amount.
 It’s very easy to over-plant a carrot container.